aroelke/godot-tbs-framework/README.md

 be used for scripting custom map events.
 Whenever an `Army` begins its turn, a `Unit` ends its action, or an `Army` ends its turn, the
 `LevelManager` will signal the event and wait for an acknowledgment signal that returns control to it.
 The `EventController` receives these signals and returns control once its scripted event is complete.
 By default, `EventController` will do nothing with these signals except check that any objectives have been completed and then returns control to the `LevelManager` if none have been.
+Subclasses of `EventController` can override the `_TurnBegan()`, `_ActionEnded()`, and `_TurnEnded()` methods to customize this behavior.
+The
-The `EventController` does not have to be in any specific place in the scene tree and could even be the root if desired.
+`EventController` does not have to be in any specific place in the scene tree and could even be the root if desired.

 #### Map Objectives
 Map objectives are specified using a tree of `Objective` nodes.
 There are several types of `Objective`s available: